John Cipollina: Early years

 John and his twin sister Manuela were born in Berkeley, California, on August 24, 1943.
-Cipollina attended Tamalpais High School, in Mill Valley, California, as did his brother, Mario (born 1954), and sister, Antonia (born 1952).
-Their father, Gino, was of Italian ancestry (Genovese and Piemontese origins).

-He was a realtor, and their mother, Evelyn, and godfather, José Iturbi, were concert pianists.
+Cipollina attended Tamalpais High School in Mill Valley, California, as did his brother Mario (born 1954) and sister Antonia (born 1952).
+Their father Gino, a realtor, was of Italian ancestry (Genoese and Piedmontese origins).
+Their mother Evelyn and godfather José Iturbi were concert pianists.

 John showed great promise as a classical pianist in his youth, but his father gave him a guitar when he was 12 and this quickly became his primary instrument.

 Equipment and technique

-Cipollina had a unique guitar sound, mixing solid state and valve amplifiers as early as 1965.
+Cipollina had a unique guitar sound, mixing solid state and vacuum-tube (valve) amplifiers as early as 1965.
 He is considered one of the fathers of the San Francisco sound, a form of psychedelic rock.

 I like the rapid punch of solid-state for the bottom, and the rodent-gnawing distortion of the tubes on top.

 To create his distinctive guitar sound, Cipollina developed a one-of-a-kind amplifier stack.
 His Gibson SG guitars had two pickups, one for bass and one for treble.
 The bass pickup fed into two Standel bass amps on the bottom of the stack, each equipped with two 15-inch speakers.
 The treble pickups fed two Fender amps: a Fender Twin Reverb and a Fender Dual Showman that drove six Wurlitzer horns.

+He has been referred to as the "archetypal psychedelic player" who originally was a classical guitarist who became a folksinger and switched to electric guitar after the British Invasion.
+An example of his technique was displayed in the live version of the Bo Diddley song "Who Do You Love" which spanned the entire first side of the 1969 album Happy Trails where he "whips out nearly every technique and effect known to rock guitarists at the time, including heavy distortion, feedback, tremolo, echo, and slide effects" with "jazz influences, whammy vibratos, and string-bending techniques."
+In conjunction with second guitarist Gary Duncan who provided chords and wah effect accompaniment as noted on the song "Calvary" where Cipollina laid the groundwork for the future "textbook of psychedelic guitar" with "harmonic runs, distorted blues licks, and feedback effects."